 I wish I had.
 There’s a lot in there that I’ll likely write about later but the key bits — about identifying workflow constraints, limiting work in process, and understanding why your work is important — were relevant not just to my day job, but to my personal life as well.
 It’s got me exploring different DevOps books, some of which spin off into self-improvement books.

 As I mentioned in my “building my list” post I’m looking to pull back a bit form last year’s 18 novels with a more reasonable 12 books.
 Ten of these are fiction and two are non fiction.
-I also have three graphic novels on the list and five fiction novels in my backlog.
+I also have three graphic novels on the list and seven fiction novels in my backlog.

 Elysium Fire (Revelation Space) by Alistair Reynolds (Amazon) – Reynold’s Revelation Space books are some of my favorite hard science fiction novels.
 He returns to that universe — specifically the pre-collapse version of the planet Yellowstone — in Elysium Fire.